 The National Fire Protection Association claims “turkey fryers that use oil, as currently designed, are not suitable for acceptably safe use by even a well-informed and careful consumer.”
 Wimps!
 Thursday is Thanksgiving, when we give thanks for college football and a four-day weekend.
 That’s when Real American Men generate Code Orange air quality by incinerating poultry on the patio.
+Yeah, buddy!

 Any pantywaist can cook on those SUV-sized natural gas, propane, electric, or gelignite-powered barbecue grills with all those fancy features (good subwoofers can help spread sauce evenly, though).
-Nah, let’s get ready to deep-fry some turkey.
+Nah, let’s get ready to deep-fry us some turkey.
 Here’s how:

 1. Put Fire Department on Speed-Dial.
 Keep your cell phone in your welding apron pocket.
 It is unwise to enter a flaming residence to use the telephone.

 2. Purchase more equipment.
 You can never have enough Real Guy outdoor cooking gear.
 Buy some new stuff at Home Depot first.
-Forget about those electronic gizmos at Leading Edge, you can never read their LCD screens outdoors anyway.
+Forget about those electronic gizmos from Leading Edge, you can never read their LCD screens outdoors anyway.
 Williams-Sonoma?
 Isn’t that the California wine the wife likes?

 3. Don’t forget the turkey.
 It should be big enough to bother messing with.
 Double-check to make sure you are not buying a goat or lamb.

 4. Check interior compartment of poultry (note: light does not go on automatically; use your Maglite).
-Any paper-wrapped parcels inside do not contain Surprise Creme Filling.
+Any paper-wrapped parcels inside will not contain Surprise Creme Filling.
 Remove; give to wife or cat.
 If the bird is frozen, use your Benz-0-Matic torch judiciously or the meat will be dry.
 At this point you may marinate the turkey in any fluid mixture as long as it contains beer.